Specialists in supporting companies and service providers with skills to succeed at becoming inclusive leaders in their industry

 Born and raised in Nova Scotia, Isaac Cook is a transgender, non-binary, queer person with a passion for making change.
 With a degree in Linguistics and Criminology, Isaac brings a diverse background of both professional and personal experience to the team.

-As a social scientist with six years of communications, marketing and web development experience, Isaac has worked alongside a variety of organizations in a wide range of industries.
+As a social scientist with over six years of communications, marketing and web development experience, Isaac has worked alongside a variety of organizations in a wide range of industries.
 He has a great passion for STEM- focused and non-profit organizations, including founding, maintaining financials and leading his own for over 5 years.
 Dedicating his time to promoting and assisting scientific and technological growth, he challenges the ‘traditional workforce’ by supporting policies and programs on inclusion and intersectionality, focusing on uplifting 2SLGBTQ+ and BIPOC voices.

 In addition to his contributions to the Simply Good Form team, Isaac works for Digital Nova Scotia, the industry association for Nova Scotia’s $2.5 billion ICT and digital technologies sector, as their Marketing & Communications Coordinator.
 He has also had the honour of being featured on various episodes of CBC Radio, Truro Daily News and Eastlink, including sharing his journey in Eastlink Community TV’s program ‘In Focus’.
 Isaac is co-host of the podcast Hey, Cis!